I class myself as a lucky man

 Chris was quickly diagnosed with pancreatic cancer and, fortunately, was able to have life-saving surgery.
-Passionate about raising awareness, he is now backing our Unite-Diagnose-SaveLives campaign.
+Passionate about raising awareness, he backed our 2019 campaign, Unite-Diagnose-SaveLives.

 I went to see the GP because I was feeling unwell.
 I was a bit jaundiced, my feet and hands were itching, and my stools had changed.
 My GP phoned me, while I was still at work, and she said I had a tumour.
 It was such a shock because I had always been a very active person.
 I had a procedure to have a stent fitted which relived my jaundice and when it had gone completely I was then offered surgery.

 Only 1 in 10 people who are diagnosed with pancreatic cancer can have surgery, and I was that lucky one.
 One of the nurses even said to me “You don’t realise how lucky you are, my friend.”
 That really stuck in my head, especially when I found out how bad the statistics were for pancreatic cancer.